3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 **This is for parking the toolhead when you pause or cancel a print.**

 You should be sure to `[include mainsail.cfg]` as we will be using this!
+When inclding this file you pay very close attention to any sections defined within it!
+They must not be duplicated within your printer.cfg file, for instance the pause/resume section will casue problems if its defined twice in your system!!

 You need to open the `Mainsail.cfg` file, select & copy the `[gcode_macro _CLIENT_VARIABLE]` & paste it all into a new editable `my_macros.cfg` file for example, as that `Mainsail.cfg` is read only & you can't make any changes to it.